ebaumel/ericbaumel/_posts/2021-01-04-Setting-up-virtual-environments-in-python.md

 There are several other methods, such as using the Anaconda Navigator or conda via the command line, pipenv and  pyenv.

-## To get started:
+### To get started:

-* Install python on computer, if this isn't already installed.
+* Install Python on computer, if this isn't already installed.

-* Check instillation of python on a clean Terminal window with `python —version` (that is a double dash).
+* Check instillation of Python on a clean Terminal window with `python —version` _(that is a double dash)_.

 * Check instillation of pip with `pip —version`.